-Identified risks Risk rating Mitigation measures Gender considerations are not UNEP environmental and social screening will be applied; The CTCN Conduct this will be applied; adequately taken into account during the design and The CTCN Gender toolkit will be applied to all microgrants implementation of innovation Network Members are required to report on gender grant. indicators Financial risks Funding for scaled up implementation is not available Medium Information on the costs, benefits and financing options for the innovations supported through the projects will be provided by the Network Members in consultation with local experts Selection criteria will include market-based indicators in order to select those innovations that have the greatest chance of scaling up.include the transformational impact potential of the innovation in order to select those innovations with the greatest chance of scaling up Environmental risks Innovations trigger mal-adaptation Low Micro-grant requests will be screened against climate change risks in the given country.
+Identified risks Risk rating Mitigation measures Gender considerations are not UNEP environmental and social screening will be applied; adequately taken into account The CTCN Gender toolkit will be applied to all microduring the design and grants implementation of innovation Network Members are required to report on gender grant. indicators Financial risks Funding for scaled up implementation is not available Medium Information on the costs, benefits and financing options for the innovations supported through the projects will be provided by the Network Members in consultation with local experts Selection criteria will include market-based indicators in order to select those innovations that have the greatest chance of scaling up.include the transformational impact potential of the innovation in order to select those innovations with the greatest chance of scaling up Environmental risks Innovations trigger mal-adaptation Low Micro-grant requests will be screened against climate change risks in the given country.